Dianeod/docs/docs/ml/nlp.md

 -   `fields` is the field/s you want in the output (symbol atom or vector)

 returns a function to parse the text.

+!!! note
+    .nlp.newParser supports the default languages available from spacy plus Chinese and Japanese which are in the alpha stage of tokenization.
+To import the dependencies for these languages see https://spacy.io/usage/models.

 The optional fields are:

 field         | type                   | content